zdgra/Intuitive-Cryptography/README.md

 These are the solutions I wrote for Fall 2021.
 I'm proud of how accessible and intuitive I made it for everyone, as there was a large range of comfort with number theory in the class.
 I care a lot about good mathematics education, and I wish to show that here!

-You can find my best work in problems 3, 4, and 7 of the Number Theory assignment.
+If you want to find one question that encompasses my best work, check out problem 7 of the Number Theory assignment!